jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

 ### 3.1 M1 — Preprocessing & Feature Extraction (Local, No Containers)

 Goal: Build a robust, efficient pipeline that can process tens of thousands of photos and cache all reusable results.
+This repository already implements that pipeline; new work should treat it as the baseline for later milestones.

 - Tooling:
   - Use Python 3.12 with `uv` for environment management.